 22 We should also consider the problem of "immorality" that occurred a long time ago in a marriage.
 What is a long time?
-In answering that question, we must consider the teaching of Jesus in Deuteronomy 24:1-4 (Page 325).
-Jesus used the word "defiled" ("הָטֶמָאָה") there to describe the woman who had been divorced, married by a new husband, and then the new husband died; in that case, the wife cannot remarry the first husband because she is "defiled," in the sense of taking her would be an abomination ("כִּי-תוֹעֶבָה").
+In answering that question, we must consider the teaching of Jesus in Deuteronomy 24:1-4.
+Jesus used the word "defiled" ("הָטַמֵּאַה") there to describe the woman who had been divorced, married by a new husband, and then the new husband died; in that case, the wife cannot remarry the first husband because she is "defiled," in the sense of taking her would be an abomination ("בִּי-תוֹעֲבַה").
 We may learn here that sex with another man renders a woman unclean in reference to having sex with her previous husband.
 The law here prohibited the first husband from remarrying that woman because such action would be an abomination, even if her new husband had died.
 I am not suggesting that we follow this pattern of Old Testament law, but I observe that sex with another person, even in marriage after divorce, causes ceremonial uncleanness in the Old Testament.
 The more basic point is that taking a person back has serious sexual and spiritual consequences.
 By taking back, I mean having sex with that person again.
 Remember that having sex with a prostitute causes you to be joined with her.
-So, joining these two concepts together (no remarriage and sex with a prostitute), I suggest that if a spouse takes an immoral spouse back and has sex with that spouse, or even continues the marriage after the immorality, then the exception of "immorality" in the teaching of Jesus in the Matthew 19:8 (Page 1534) no longer applies.
-If you learn of the immorality, and have a hardheart, then you commit Hard-Hearted Divorce by filing for divorce.
+So, joining these two concepts together (no remarriage and sex with a prostitute), I suggest that if a spouse takes an immoral spouse back and has sex with that "unchastity."

-the finding of "unchastity."
 Jesus covered the explicit case where the husband gave her a certificate of divorce, but the wife was not guilty of "unchastity," and so the husband caused her to commit adultery.
-Notice that this phrase regarding "unchastity" related to the basis for giving the certificate of divorce described in Deuteronomy 24:1-4 (Page 325).
+Notice that this phrase regarding "unchastity" related to the basis for giving the certificate of divorce described in Deuteronomy 24:1-4.
 If a husband divorced his unchaste wife, and gave her a certificate of divorce, he still divorced her because of his hard, unforgiving heart and so sinned.
 So, I do not agree that "unchastity" provides a permissible basis for divorce.
-On the contrary, nothing in Matthew 5:31-32 (Page 1508) conflicts with teaching of Jesus in Matthew 19: 1-9 (Page 1534) or Deuteronomy 24:1-4 (Page 325).
+On the contrary, nothing in Matthew 5:31-32 conflicts with teaching of Jesus in Matthew 19: 1-9 or Deuteronomy 24:1-4.
 All divorce emerges from a hard heart, and it is always sinful.